LiMengyang990726/Module-Detection/README.md

     `gene-disease0` contains the seed nodes of 70 diseases after small modification to feed the gene-visualization.py file

     `gene-disease` contains the seed nodes of 70 diseases (original)

+"Predicting disease modules using machine learning based Approach"
+    Introduction
+    -What is the paper about
+    - what is your objective
+    Background
+    -What methods are there to predict disease modules?
+    Material and Methods
+    Results and Discussion
+    Conclusion
+    References